 That’s why we encourage focusing on your foundation: mobility and strength.

-When you develop both and couple them with the right drills, you’ll be avoiding both injury and developing wrong movement patterns that you’ll have to correct further on, and therefore the journey to becoming a gymnastics ninja will be much more straightforward.
+When you develop both and couple them with the right drills, you’ll avoid developing wrong movement patterns that you’ll have to correct further on as well as potential for injury.

-If you still are not sure how to get started or you feel like you need more support and attention towards your gymnastics skills you can always contact us and jump on board with our Gymnastics Progrm.
+If you still are not sure how to get started or you feel like you need more support and attention towards your gymnastics skills, you can check out our specific courses for pull-ups and other skills.